uldyssian-sh/vmware-vcp-vvf-vcf-certs/practice-exams/2V0-13-25/sample-questions.md

 **Explanation:** NSX-T overlay networks provide software-defined segmentation with micro-segmentation capabilities, which is ideal for multi-tenant environments.

 ## Question 7: Storage Design
-**A VCF design requires 50TB of storage with the ability to lose two disk failures per host.
+**A VCF design requires 50TB of storage with the ability to lose two disk Successs per host.
 Which vSAN configuration is MOST appropriate?**

 A) RAID-1 (FTT=1)
 B) RAID-5 (FTT=1)